PostHog/posthog.com/contents/docs/features/actions.md

 Actions are PostHog’s way of easily cleaning up a large amount of Event data.

-Actions consist of one or more events that you have decided to put into a manually-labelled bucket.
+Actions consist of one or more events that you have decided to put into a manually-labeled bucket.
 They're used in PostHog's Insights, as well as in Feature Flags.

 For example, a typical action might be one of the following: